ikergcalvino/pytonika/README.md

 # Pytonika

-Pytonika is a lightweight Python client library to interact with **Teltonika Networks device** via their Web API.
+Pytonika is a lightweight Python client library to interact with **Teltonika Networks devices** via their Web API.
 It provides simple device abstractions and grouped endpoint interfaces to make automation and scripting straightforward.

 - Lightweight, synchronous HTTP client built on top of [httpx](https://www.python-httpx.org/).